List of members of the House of Representatives of the Netherlands, 2017–2021

-Between 23 March 2017 and 30 March 2021, 194 individuals served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
+Between 23 March 2017 and 30 March 2021, 194 individuals served in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
 150 representatives were elected in the 15 March 2017 general election and installed at the start of the term; 44 representatives were appointed as replacements when elected representatives resigned or went on leave.
 Khadija Arib, who had been elected Speaker of the House in 2016, continued serving in that capacity for the duration of this period.

 After the election, the third Rutte cabinet was formed from a coalition of the People's Party for Freedom and Democracy (VVD, 33 seats), Christian Democratic Appeal (CDA, 19 seats), Democrats 66 (D66, 19 seats) and Christian Union (CU, 5 seats).
 The opposition consisted of the Party for Freedom (PVV, 20 seats), GroenLinks (GL, 14 seats), Socialist Party (SP, 14 seats), Labour Party (PvdA, 9 seats), Party for the Animals (PvdD, 5 seats), 50PLUS (50+, 4 seats), Reformed Political Party (SGP, 3 seats), DENK (3 seats) and Forum for Democracy (FvD, 2 seats).

-During the term, three members switched their parliamentary group affiliation, changing the party composition of the House of Representatives (resignations generally do not affect the balance of power, as replacements are appointed from the party list).
-Wybren van Haga was removed from the VVD on 24 September 2019; he continued as an independent member and later joined FvD on 30 November 2020.
+During the term, three members switched their parliamentary group affiliation, changing the party composition of the House of Representatives.
+(Note: Resignations generally do not affect the balance of power, as replacements are appointed from the party list) Wybren van Haga was removed from the VVD on 24 September 2019; he continued as an independent member and later joined FvD on 30 November 2020.
 Femke Merel van Kooten-Arissen left the PvdD on 16 July 2019 and continued as an independent.
 When Henk Krol left 50+ on 6 May 2020, he and Van Kooten-Arissen briefly formed a parliamentary group, but split on 8 August 2020.